utiso/dorkbot/README.md

 Prune
 =====
-The prune flag iterates through all targets, computes the fingerprints in memory, and marks subsequent matching targets as scanned.
+The prune flag iterates through all targets, computes the fingerprints, and marks subsequent matching targets as scanned.
 Additionally it deletes any target matching a blocklist item.
 The result is a database where --list-unscanned returns only scannable urls.
-It honors the **random** flag to compute fingerprints in random order.
+It honors the **random** flag to process fingerprints in random order.

 General Options
 ===============